amira-codecamp/nlp/metadata-extraction/README.md

-Abstract and keywords extraction from scientific articles and thesis.
+Abstract and keywords extraction from articles and thesis.

 #